JolietCyborgs4241/cyborg_sensing/README.md

 #### Device Servers

+These are small, special purpose processes that in general watch a sensor, get it's current readings (either on a regular interval or whenever the sensor sends it out depending on the behavior of the sensor).

+They take these values, add some identification information, and send it to the CV Database for logging.

 ##### Camera Servers

 ##### Other Sensor Servers

-The design does not preclude having more sensor servers which can monitor individual or sets of sensors and pass that information to cv_proc.
+The design does not preclude having more sensor servers which can monitor individual or sets of sensors and pass that information to cv_db.
 This could include different sensor types such as ultrasonic, light or others sensor types.

-Each sensor type can have its value stored in same time-tracked manner as the cameras maing the most recent values available to the Robot Driver module for consideration in cotrolling the robot.
-The format of the data from each sensor type can be defined at the time that sensor is incorporated taking into account the type and richnes of the information available from that sensor type.
-Each data record will need to include the appropriate sensir identification information so that each specific sensor instance can be mapped into the physical space surrounding the robot.
+Each sensor type can have its value stored in same time-tracked manner as the cameras making the most recent values available to the Robot Driver module for consideration in cotrolling the robot.
+The format of the data from each sensor type can be defined at the time that sensor is incorporated taking into account the type and richness of the information available from that sensor type.
+Each data record will need to include the appropriate sensor identification information so that each specific sensor instance can be mapped into the physical space surrounding the robot.

-#### Central Processor
+#### Database

+The Cyborg-Vision Database (cv_db) gets readings from various sensor servers and saves their values.
+In addition to saving the values, it also regularly "prunes" the database to remove older values (typically referred to as a TTL, or **T**ime-**t**o-**L**ive).
+Whenever it finds values older than the TTL limit, it removes these from the database.
+Think of it terms of keeping only the most recent sensor history; who cares what a camera saw 30 seconds ago?
+The robot has probably moved, turned, or something else has changed; we mostly want to know what's happening right now (or at least within only the last few seconds).

+Processes that want to find out about the conditions around the robot (whether visual, ranging, etc.) can query cv_db and get the status of a specific sensor, a set of sensors, or potentially even an average sensor reading across the values available.

 #### Robot Driver